 A conviction for first-degree robbery is punishable by 3, 4, or 6 years in California state prison.

 The sentence would be enhanced to 3, 6, or 9 years in California state prison if you committed the robbery within an occupied residence with two or more other people.
-First-degree robbery also carries a maximum fine of $10,000.
-Consider the following example of first-degree robbery:
+First-degree robbery also carries a maximum fine of $10,000.Second-Degree Robbery

 All robberies that do not qualify as first-degree robberies are considered second-degree robberies under California law.

 A conviction for second-degree robbery is punishable by 2, 3, or 5 years in California state prison.
-In addition, it carries a maximum penalty of up to $10,000.
-Consider the following example of second-degree robbery:
+In addition, it carries a maximum penalty of up to $10,000.Potential Robbery Legal Defenses in California

 No use of Force or Fear: Every crime has elements that must be present for a jury to convict you.
 A critical element to the crime of robbery is the use of force or fear.
-Even if you meet every other element of robbery, you may have a valid if your attorney can show that you did not use physical force or the fear of harm.The Difference Between Robbery and Burglary in Whittier, California?
+Even if you meet every other element of robbery, if your attorney can show that you did not use physical force or the fear of harm then you did not commit a robbery.

-As we have discussed above, robbery is the taking of the property of another against their will through the use of force or fear.
+Robbery and burglary are terms that are mistakenly used interchangeably by many people.
+Even though they sound similar, they are very different criminal offenses.
+Robbery is the taking of the property of another against their will through the use of force or fear.
 Burglary is the entering of a structure or vehicle with the intent to commit a theft or felony.